We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The results of your at-home cortisol test are processed in the same labs that a doctor’s office uses, so they’re generally accurate.

-It’s also a good idea to consult with your doctor after taking the test if you need more insight or guidance for next steps.
+It’s also a good idea to talk with your doctor after taking the test if you need more insight or guidance for next steps.

 Are at-home cortisol tests better or worse than in person?

-When you’re cortisol is tested at a doctor’s office, it’s typically done using a blood sample.
-Most at-home cortisol tests are collected through a saliva sample, though a few may use urine or blood samples as their testing method.
+When your cortisol is tested at a doctor’s office, it’s typically done using a blood sample.
+Most at-home cortisol tests are collected through a saliva sample, though a few may use urine or blood samples.

 Getting tested at a doctor’s office or hospital is generally more accurate than a self-collected test.
 However, an at-home cortisol test is efficient and can be used to gather insight before visiting your doctor.